Skip to content

 Harvard Law School Library

-Do not use Langdell Library.
-The HLS Library is located in, and entered through, Langdell Hall, but Langdell is not the name of the library.
+Do not refer to the library as Langdell Library.
+The Harvard Law School Library is located in, and entered through, Langdell Hall, but Langdell is not the name of the library.

 Student Organizations

-To find the proper name for student orgs, please use the Student Organizations Directory or visit the student org website to see how they refer to themselves (often in the “About” section).
+To find the official names for student orgs, please use the Student Organizations Directory or visit the student org’s website to see how they refer to themselves (often in the “About” section).

 Student Journals and Publications

-To find the proper name for student journals and publications, please use the HLS Journals and Publications Directory or visit the student journal or publication website to see how they refer to themselves (often in the “About” section).
+To find the official names for student journals and publications, please use the Student Journals and Publications Directory or visit the student journal’s or publication’s website to see how they refer to themselves (often in the “About” section).

 Capitalization

-• For editorial content, capitalize the first word of a sentence and proper nouns in titles, headlines, and subheads.
+• For editorial content, use sentence case: Capitalize the first word of a sentence and proper nouns in titles, headlines, and subheads (deks).
 Do not capitalize all words in a title, headline, or subhead.
-Exception allowed for print layouts, when capitalization (and even all caps) may be necessary for design purposes.

-• For transactional web content, you may use title case and capitalize words in a title or headline.
+• For informational or transactional web content, you may use title case and capitalize words in a title or headline: Programs and Events for HLS Staff; Explore Career Resources

-• When referring to HLS as “school” or “law school” or Harvard University as “university” in editorial content, we do not capitalize those words.
-This deviates from the Gazette’s style.
+• When referring to Harvard Law School as school or law school or Harvard University as university in editorial content, do not capitalize those words.
+(Note that this deviates from the Harvard Gazette’s style.)

-• Harvard University and HLS Proper Nouns — capitalize the full, formal names of:
+• Harvard University and Harvard Law School Proper Nouns — capitalize the full, formal names of:

 • departments